awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + `omit_hostname` – Optional\.
 By default, the hostname is published as a dimension of metrics that are collected by the agent, unless you are using the `append_dimensions` field in the `metrics` section\.
 Set `omit_hostname ` to `true` to prevent the hostname from being published as a dimension even if you are not using `append_dimensions`\.
 The default value is `false`\.
 + `run_as_user` – Optional\.
 Specifies a user to use to run the CloudWatch agent\.
 If you don't specify this parameter, the root user is used\.
 This option is valid only on Linux servers\.

   If you specify this option, the user must exist before you start the CloudWatch agent\.
-For more information, see [Running the CloudWatch Agent as a Different User](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-run-as-user)\.
+For more information, see [Running the CloudWatch agent as a different user](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-run-as-user)\.
 + `user_agent` – Optional\.
 Specifies the `user-agent` string that is used by the CloudWatch agent when it makes API calls to the CloudWatch backend\.
 The default value is a string consisting of the agent version, the version of the Go programming language that was used to compile the agent, the runtime operating system and architecture, the build time, and the plugins enabled\.

 The following is an example of an `agent` section\.